-This memo summarizes the data collection techniques and analytical results of waste characterization of dust and radiological characterization of soils outside the door at the corner of Buildings 4 and 7 at the Madison Site.
+This memo summarizes the data collection techniques and analytical results of waste characterization of dust and radiological characterization of soils outside the door at the corner of Buildings 4 and 7 at the former Dow Chemical facility now owned by the Spectrulite Consortium, Inc. located in Madison, IL.
 This evaluation supplements previous investigations of the facility.
 Samples were taken in Building 6, primarily the interior beam surfaces in the vicinity of the extrusion press, where a previous survey identified residual uranium.
 Figure 1 shows a layout of the facility.
 The results of the previous assessment indicated that the dust on the beams will require remediation.
-Waste characterization data were collected to properly evaluate the disposition of this dust.
-Soil samples were collected to determine the source of elevated radiation readings identified in the previous investigation.
+Waste characterization data was needed to properly disposition this dust.
+The soil samples were taken to determine the source of elevated radiation readings identified in the previous investigation.
 The in-situ gamma spectroscopy measurements were collected to confirm or refute whether the AEC contaminant (uranium) was present in these soils.